Photo Identifier — AI Image Recognition Tool

 A photo identifier is software that examines an image and suggests what the main subject might be.
 It usually returns ranked matches, labels, or visually similar results instead of a single guaranteed answer.

 The tool looks for shapes, textures, colors, text, logos, patterns, and object boundaries.
-Visual identification helps when you have a photo but no name for the subject.
-For context, image recognition is part of computer vision, a field summarized by Wikipedia at https://en.wikipedia.org/wiki/Computer_vision.
+Photo identification is useful when an image shows something you recognize visually but cannot label with the right name.
+For context, image recognition is part of computer vision, a field summarized by Wikipedia at Wikipedia – Computer vision.

 Use it as a fast starting point.
 In this mobile tool, photos are deleted after analysis, and stronger results come from clear lighting, a tight crop, and a subject that fills most of the frame.